mini-peter-hunt/better-mc/README.md

   crafting in the player's inventory (`shapelessRecipes`)
 - Make saplings, mushrooms and fungus craftable from corresponding blocks at 1:1 ratio (`craftableSaplings`)
+- Make ores crafting from mineral and corrosponding stone (`craftableOres`)

 ## Known Issues